 Get the Look: Bond Girl Chic

-Shirley Eaton as Jill Masterson is certainly among the most iconic of James’ conquests.
-Her character meets with an untimely demise at the midas-touch of gold-obsessed villain, Goldfinger, dying of asphyxiation after being doused in full-body gold paint.
+Shirley Eaton as Jill Masterson is certainly among the most iconic of James’s conquests.
+Her character meets with an untimely demise at the Midas touch of gold-obsessed villain Goldfinger, dying of asphyxiation after being doused in full-body gold paint.
 In real life, Eaton was painted head to toe, with a six-inch patch of skin left open on her abdomen to allow the skin to breathe.
 Get the look with metallic figural accessories.

 As a bad girl gone good, Pussy Galore, played by Honor Blackman, is cunning and ruthlessly chic.
 As the ringleader of a flying circus and Goldfinger’s private pilot, she is the epitome of beauty and brains.
 Channel jet-set chic with plenty of white satin tailoring and bronze hardware.

 My personal favorite Bond girl, Claudine Auger as Domino Derval, slayed in black and white throughout Thunderball, shark-infested waters be damned.
 As Fiona Volpe, Luciana Paluzzi slinks through casinos on the arms of nefarious characters, dripping in diamonds and fur.
 Luxe gaming accessories in scaled shagreen evoke tough, feminine charm and pair perfectly with a poker face.

 It’s difficult to pinpoint the most memorable takeaway of 1977’s The Spy Who Loved Me.
 We’re calling it a dead tie between Carly Simon’s “Nobody Does It Better” theme and the bearskin rug lovemaking.
 Do as James does and give your fireplace some spark with a super-soft sheepskin number.